El Paso, TX

 For any item that is not part of a plate, you will need to specify how much you want.
 This is also a way to get a meal if you go after the restaurant closes at 7:00 but the store is still open (until 8:00 pm).
 Tables are available any time during store hours.

-Shown in the photo are a half pound each of chile colorado and chile verde, along with some beans.
+Shown in the photo are a half pound each of chile colorado and chile verde, along with some beans (which you can also order by the pound or portion thereof).
 The Chile Verde was so spicy that I thought this detracted from its flavor (I admit that I am not a diehard chilehead).
 I found the Chile Colorado to be very flavorful, though, and is one of the best in El Paso for sure.
 Both had a large potato content which I think enhanced the flavor of each one.

 One notable grocery item is the Tamales, which come in three flavors–red, green, and queso con rajas.
 In order to try them I had to buy three packages with six tamales in each, and some ended up in the freezer (I don’t think they are as good after this).
 Even when fresh, though, I did not think they were as good as some in Canutillo (either at Lupita’s or the Little Diner).

 The Pan Dulce from Valley Super Market’s bakery is good, although I agree with some comments I have seen that it is probably better at Los Jarrones at Redd Road and Doniphan.
 I think Valley has a better selection of items than Los Jarrones, though.
-I have not made an item by item comparison of the two bakeries but one thing I particularly like here is the soft bread with jelly inside (such as strawberry).
+Valley Supermarket also has good quality control for the items they sell (I have heard that Los Jarrones falls short in this regard but I have not experienced any problems with them firsthand).

 In addition to the food being inexpensive, it is also self serve so you do not necessarily need to leave a tip (although you can).
 The food is actually very good, but the main thing I do not like is that they do not have iced tea.